Slow Cooker Corned Beef and Cabbage

 What Is Corned Beef?

-Corned beef is a salt-cured flat-cut brisket cut of beef.
+Corned beef is a salt-cured flat-cut beef brisket.
 The cured beef is then traditionally boiled or braised with cabbage and other vegetables, as well as a pickling spice blend.
-If you buy a package labeled corned beef, there will probably be a little packet of the pickling spice mix in the package to use.
+If you buy a package labeled corned beef, there will probably be a little packet of the pickling spice mix included, which usually contains a mix of mustard seeds, crushed bay leaf, coriander seeds, peppercorns, and allspice.
+Dill, cloves, cinnamon, and star anise may also be included.
 Otherwise, you can use any commercial pickling blend.

-The word “corned” refers to the meat being cured with salt, which is the way meat (and other foods) was preserved before refrigeration was prevalent.
+The word “corned” refers to meat that is cured with salt, which is how meat (and other foods) was preserved before refrigeration was prevalent.
 The story goes that the salt granules used to preserve the meat were sizable, roughly the size of corn kernels, and so the term “corned” was born.
-Often, other spices and sugar are used in the preparation of corned beef.
+Often, other spices and sugar are used along with salt in the preparation of corned beef.

 Corned Beef and Cabbage is a classic St. Patrick’s Day Irish tradition, and here it is cooked in a crock pot, resulting in a satisfying meat and potatoes meal.
 But you can make corned beef anytime you need a comfort food dinner!